dipankardas011/dipankardas-portfolio/content/diary/Nov23.md

 description = "Let's talk about my November 2023"
 +++

+# Date 2023-11-21 2023-11-28
+* done with cncf tag green contributions
+* learned about terraform remote_exec and much more
+* done with all the semister sessional exams for the college

 # Date 2023-11-18 2023-11-20
 * ksctl minor checks
 * cookie and token play in making the major project (college)